openrocket/openrocket/docs/source/setup/installation.rst

    The setting to change the user-defined thrust curves folder.

 You can also add multiple thrust curve folders.
-To do this, click on the ``Add`` button and select the folder you want to add.
+To do this, click on the :guilabel:`Add` button and select the folder you want to add.
 You can also manually enter a new folder path.
 This path must be separated from other paths by a semicolon (``;``).

 Troubleshooting